 - Italy: Classical Liberalism in Italian Economic Thought, from the Time of Unification by Alberto Mingardi

 - China: Classical Liberalism in China: Some History and Prospects by Xingyuan Feng, Weisen Li, and Evan W. Osborne

 - Iceland: Liberalism in Iceland in the Nineteenth and Twentieth Centuries by Hannes H. Gissurarson

-EJW Audio podcasts related to the symposium:
+EJW Audio podcasts related to the series: